Murder charge dropped in Zebulon decapitation case

 The mental capacity of the 18-year-old, who is in the U.S. illegally, has been an issue since shortly after his arrest.

-He was moved from Central Prison to a psychiatric facility in Butner for a mental exam.
+He was moved from Central Prison to Central Regional Hospital for a mental exam.
 Defense attorney Boyd Sturges also wanted to bring in his own psychiatrist for a second evaluation, saying he believes Funes Machada belongs in a psychiatric hospital long term, not a prison.

 "We don't know what is going to happen with him and his mental state, and so we will continue waiting, and either he will be found capable to proceed at some future time or he won't be," Waters said.
 "That is not the same issue as to whether he was insane at the time that he committed these offenses."

-In March the U.S. Immigration and Customs Enforcement placed an ICE detainer following his arrest.
+In March the U.S. Immigration and Customs Enforcement placed an immigration detainer following his arrest.

 "At this point, he is not going to be deported until this matter is resolved," Waters said.